Honestpuck/xworld2016/README.md

 A repo for my workshop at X World 2016 "Bash For Beginners"

 It contains a bunch of example scripts and the Markdown source and reveal.js final for the presentation.

+You may find that the HTML slides and the PDF files are behind the actual source at any time.
+Sorry for that.
+The source file `xworld2016-bash/md` is definitive.

 | File | Description |
 | ------ | ------------------------------------------ |